Stochastic filtering of a pure jump process with predictable jumps and path-dependent local characteristics: The model

-In this model the signal process $X$ alone is not a Markov process, since its law depends on the observed process $Y$, through the random measure $p^m$.
-Moreover, $X$ modulates the drift coefficient of $Y$ and predictable jumps of $X$ are triggered by the process $Y$ itself, any time that it reaches the threshold $\ell$.
-If $Y$ describes a physical system, the functioning regime of the system changes according to the post-jump values of $X$ in a predictable way, because the process $Y$ passes the level $\ell$. \end{example}

-\begin{example}[Reflecting jump-diffusion] Following a construction similar to that in Example \ref{ex:pred_jumps}, we may consider a general pure-jump signal process $X$, an $\bbF$-adapted random counting measure $n$ on $(0,+\infty) \times Z$, and a jump-diffusion process $Y$ with two reflecting barriers $l, u \in \R$, with $l < u$.
-In particular, we assume that $Y$ satisfies SDE \eqref{eq:Ysde}, where $p^m, \, p^n$ are given, for all $t > 0$, by:

-We suppose that appropriate assumptions are in force to ensure that $Y_t \in (l,u), \, \bbP$-a.s., for all $t \geq 0$, and that $m$ and $n$ are $\bbP$-a.s. non-explosive random counting measures.
-In this model we have that the reflecting barrier $l$ triggers predictable jumps of the unobserved process $X$, whose post-jump position is still unobserved.
-The same happens for predictable jumps of the random measure $n$, that are triggered by the reflecting barrier $u$.
-Of course, the role of $l$ and $u$ may be interchanged. \end{example}

-We conclude this section with an important remark on the condition that counting processes $(p^m_t)_{t \geq 0}$ and $(p^n_t)_{t \geq 0}$ in \eqref{eq:ptmbdd} and \eqref{eq:ptnbdd} are $\bbY$-predictable, see Assumptions \ref{hp:mu}-$(iii)$ and \ref{hp:nu}-$(iii)$.
-We recall that the objective of solving a filtering problem is to compute the stochastic dynamics of the filter $\pi$, defined in equation \eqref{eq:pidef}.
-In our framework, since $X$ is pure-jump and $Y$ has a jump component, we will need to characterize the $\bbY$-dual predictable projections of measures $m$ and $n$ (see Proposition \ref{prop:mYYcomp} in Section \ref{sec:martrepr}).
-When $X$ and $Y$ only have totally inaccessible jumps, this computation is standard (see \cite[Chapter IV]{bremaud:pp}).
-Indeed, in this case it is well known that both $\bbF$ and $\bbY$-dual predictable projections are quasi-left-continuous (hence the structure of the compensator is preserved).
-Dealing with predictable jump times brings additional difficulties.
-One key fact is that when projecting on a smaller filtration, predictable jump times may change their nature, which makes very difficult to compute the $\bbY$-compensators of measures $(p^m_t)_{t \geq 0}$ and $(p^n_t)_{t \geq 0}$, unless they are already $\bbY$-predictable (see, e.g., the discussion after Theorem 2.1 in \citet{calzolaritorti:acctime} or Counterexample 4.8 in \citet{ditellajeanblanc:mrp}).
+Counting processes $(p^m_t)_{t \geq 0}$ and $(p^n_t)_{t \geq 0}$, given in \eqref{eq:ptmbdd}, are assumed to be $\bbY$-predictable.
+This is a key condition that permits to characterize explicitly the dual predictable projections of measures $m$ and $n$ with respect to the subfiltration $\bbY$.
+Indeed, when projecting on a smaller filtration, predictable jump times may change their nature. \normalcolor This makes very difficult to compute the $\bbY$-compensators of measures $(p^m_t)_{t \geq 0}$ and $(p^n_t)_{t \geq 0}$, unless they are already $\bbY$-predictable (see, e.g., the discussion after Theorem 2.1 in \citet{calzolaritorti:acctime} or Counterexample 4.8 in \citet{ditellajeanblanc:mrp}). }